livio/RichErrorModule/README.md

 /* exRich should look like this but stack will vary
 { error:
    { message: 'Something went wrong',
-     stack: 'Error: Something went wrong\n    at /Users/You/wherever/your-file\n at here\n at there' },
+     stack: 'Error: Something went wrong\n    at (/Users/You/wherever/your-file)\n    at here\n    at there    at file:line:col' },
   level: 'error',
   statusCode: 500 } */
 ```